guanyz/tp/docs/DeveloperGuide.md

 #### Model update

-The model has been updated to contain new classes for the `menu`, `inventory`, and `order` components (`Dish`, `Ingredient`, and `Order` classes respectively), in addition to the original `Person` class for the `contact` component.
+The model has been updated to contain new classes for the `menu`, `inventory`, and `order` components (`Dish`, `Ingredient`, and `Order` respectively), in addition to the original `Person` class for the `contact` component.
+Each component has its own `Book` class, which has its functionality exposed through the `ModelManager` class (Facade pattern).

-`Person` class has had field classes `Phone`, `Address` and `Email` removed. `Tag` has also been replaced with `String` instead.
-The validation functionality will be moved to other classes.

-`UniquePersonList` has been adapted to `UniqueItemList<T>`, with every model class implementing the `Item` interface.

-Every component has its own `Book` class which uses `UniqueItemList<T>`, which have thgir functionality exposed through the `ModelManager` class (Facade pattern).

 #### Storage update

 The storage has been updated to handle the new classes and their relevant `Book` classes.
 Sample data has also been added for each book.
 JSON serializability of each class is ensured via the use of `Jackson` annotations.

-No `JsonAdaptedPerson` or similar classes are used.
-Instead, the model class is directly annotated for deserialization.

 #### Component Parser